goatandsheep/react-native-dotenv/README.md

 When set to `false`, an error will be thrown. **This is no longer default behavior**.

+## Multi-env

+This package now supports environment specific variables.
+This means if you're importing environment variables from multiple files, e.g. `.env` and `.env.development`, you can now do that.
+They must all be at the same path. so if you specify `{ path: 'bob'}`, your environment-specific variables must be at `bob.development`, `bob.test`, and `bob.production`.
+The environment-specific variables always overwrite the default values in your `.env`.
+If you omit one of these 3, then it won't be included but hopefully you have the default values.

 ## Caveats

 When using with [`babel-loader`](https://github.com/babel/babel-loader) with caching enabled you will run into issues where environment changes won’t be picked up.